alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-28-rule-on-reading-the-virtues-shaykh-abdul-qadir.md

 ---
+group1: true
+hijri: Dhul-Hijjah 7, 1441
+lang: en
 layout: post
-title: "Ruling on reading the virtues of Shaykh Abdul-Qadir"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3323, Question 10"
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 3323, Question 10
-category: [sects]
+summary: Love of the Awliya' of Allah and honoring a guest are among the most outstanding virtues of Shari'ah and exhorted by the Qur'an and the Sunnah.
-tags: [alifta]
+tags:
-hijri: "Dhul-Hijjah 7, 1441"
-lang: en
+- alifta
+title: Ruling on reading the virtues of Shaykh Abdul-Qadir
 translation: false
-summary: "Love of the Awliya' of Allah and honoring a guest are among the most outstanding virtues of Shari'ah and exhorted by the Qur'an and the Sunnah."
-group1: true
 ---

 ### Question: